 - 1. To analyse the rectangular composite plates using the analytical methods. - 2.
-To understand the governing equations for different boundary conditions. - 3.
-To know the Analytical Solutions for Bending of Rectangular Laminated Plates Using FSDT. - 4.
+To develop the governing equations for different boundary conditions. - 3.
+To interpret the analytical Solutions for Bending of Rectangular Laminated Plates Using FSDT. - 4.
 To analyse the composite plates using advanced finite element method. - 5.
 To analysis of Rectangular Composite Plates using Analytical Methods.